PayThePizzo/Laska-2077/README.md

 ```
 "The selected box doesn't exist.
 Please select a letter from _ to _ ."

+"FORCING CAPTURE - Pieces must capture if in a position to do so."

 "The Dama (promoted pawn) may capture only in the 4 diagonals if the adjacet is a foe's pawn and the next on the diagonal is free."

 "The pawn may capture only in the 2 diagonals forward if the adjacet is a foe's pawn and the next on the diagonal is free."